francescmm/GitQlient/docs/index.md

 In the lower part ther eis the commit diff list.
 It shows all the files that were modified between the two selected commits, or the WIP and the last commit.
 The SHAs are shown in the top of the list and they pop up a tooltip with the basic commit metadata (author, date and short log message).

-# <a name="the-blame-history-view"></a>The Blame & History View
+# <a name="the-blame-history-view"></a>The Blame &amp; History View

-The Blame&History aims to be an easy to access view where you can both see the blame of a file and also when the file has been modified.
+The Blame&amp;History aims to be an easy to access view where you can both see the blame of a file and also when the file has been modified.

 For that purpose the view is divided in 3 different parts: